 Resting potential The charge difference across the membrane when a neuron is not firing (-70 mV), as maintained by the sodium-potassium pump.

-Action potential The charge difference across the membrane when a neuron is firing (about 30 mV).
+Action potential is an all or none event that consists of rapid changes in charge across the membrane that propagate along an axon when a neuron is firing.